 The mats generally come out pretty easily, but it still may take several days to detangle your dog’s fur.
 You can work on it whenever you have a few extra minutes such as while watching television or talking on the phone.
 To prevent mats, dry your dog as soon as possible whenever he or she gets wet.

 Chewing: This is a common behavioral problem that occurs for different reasons.
 A dog may chew out of boredom, to alleviate anxiety, or to get attention.
 While you are trying to figure out what is driving the behavior, there are a few products you can use to discourage chewing.
 Bitter Apple is a spray that can be used on furniture, shoes, and wires that make the item taste bad and discourage chewing.
+Another option which seems to work well are Kong Toys (shown on the right).
 Ask your vet or other dog owners to recommend effective products.

 Pee or Poop Accidents: Dogs are not perfect and even well-trained dogs have accidents.
 To take care of the accident, use an enzyme cleanser like Nature’s Miracle to remove the spot and eliminate the scent.
 This will prevent your dog from returning to the spot and repeating the offense.

 A favorite game they like to play is to run around really fast.
 They prefer to run with other Havaneses, but they are not picky and will dash around with other dogs, kids, or even by themselves.
 So if you see your little dog speeding by at 100 mph, don’t worry.
 That’s normal.